Merricx/merricx.github.io/src/pages/rwpqc2024-ctf/index.md

 ...
 ```

-I'm very close!!! 😢
+I'm very close!!!
+But let's pretend I solved the challenge already 😆

 # Closing Remarks

 Overall, this is quite good CTF and I learned a lot, especially about Kyber and its application in real-world settings.
 Thanks to SandboxAQ for organizing this CTF.
-I also hope this is become annual tradition CTF and become more competitive CTF with more serious infrastructure.
+I also hope this can become annual tradition CTF and become more competitive CTF with serious infrastructure.

 Anyway, here is a low-effort meme that I made while learning about Kyber :D